aspose-font/Aspose.Font-Documentation/net/what-is-font/CSS-fonts/_index.md

 ### CSS Font-stretch ###

 Property `font-stretch` allows choosing normal, condensed, or expanded typeface from the font family.
-This HTML SCC property also does not work for every font.
+This HTML CSS property also does not work for every font.
 Only some specially designed fonts that have in their family typefaces with variant stretches can render this property.

 The property is inherited.